TRS-80 Color Computer: Bitmap modes

 Resolution graphics store 8 pixels per byte and are available in 128×64, 128×96, 128×192, and 256×192 modes.
 Color graphics have 4 pixels per byte and are available in 64×64, 128×64, 128×96, and 128×192.
 The maximum size of a bitmap screen is 6144.

 Artifact colors

 The 256×192 two color graphics mode can display four colors due to a quirk in the NTSC television system.
+It is similar to the Apple II's DHGR graphics but slightly lower resolution and with four rather than six colors.
 These are called composite artifact colors.
+Two 6k pages can be used and the location of them differs depending on whether the disk controller is in use or not.
+If it is plugged into the expansion port, the graphics page begins at $E00 and at $600 if not (cassette software that utilizes the hi res mode would require the disk controller to be removed to ensure the graphics page is where the software expects it to be in).

-In the first colorset, where green and black dots are available, alternating columns of green and black appear as a muddy green color.
-With the white and black colorset, the result is either orange or blue.
+In the first color set, where green and black dots are available, alternating columns of green and black appear as a muddy green color.
+With the white and black color set, the result is either orange or blue.
 Reversing the order of the alternating dots gives the opposite color.
 In effect, this mode is 128×192 with four colors: black, orange, blue, and white.
 On PAL televisions, instead of solid orange and blue, artifacts appear as vertical stripes of green and peach with soft edges and a width of almost four pixels.
 On a CoCo 3 with an analog RGB monitor, the black and white dot patterns do not artifact.